Benefits of Support for Mesothelioma

 Private Mesothelioma Support

-Sometimes you may want to connect with someone who has specialized training supporting people with cancer.
+Sometimes you may want to connect with someone with specialized training supporting people with cancer.
 You may just want a one-on-one connection with someone who understands what you are going through.
 This is where private cancer and mesothelioma support programs come in.

-You may find private mesothelioma support through the following routes.
+You may find private mesothelioma support through the following:

 Every day, the Cancer Support Community offers a 12-hour live chat from 9 a.m. – 9 p.m. with experienced counselors and resource specialists.
 They not only offer emotional support, but also provide information on local, regional, and national resources.

-The Cancer Hope Network offers an opportunity to match you with a volunteer cancer survivor who shares your diagnosis.
+The Cancer Hope Network can match you with a volunteer cancer survivor who shares your diagnosis.
 Contact usually takes place over the phone, but in-person and online support may be possible if requested.

-Connecting with a single person may help you access the exact mesothelioma support you need, whether that means information on specific resources or a closer connection with someone who is struggling with the same issues you are.
+Connecting with a single person may help you access the specific type of support you need, whether that means information on specific mesothelioma resources or a closer connection with someone who is struggling with the same issues you are.

 Mesothelioma Family and Caregiver Support